christopher-besch/homepage/src/articles/16_open_source/open_source.md

 There's one more important aspect to the debate: Interoperability.
 LibreOffice Writer stores documents in the Open-Source OpenDocument format by default.
-This format is supported by dozens of text processors, including LibreOffice Writer and Word.
+This format is supported by dozens of text editor, including LibreOffice Writer and Word.
 Because it is Open-Source, those other manufacturers know how to make their software understand this format.
-Therefore, when you've written a bunch of documents in LibreOffice Writer, you can switch to any other text processor whenever you like.
+Therefore, when you've written a bunch of documents in LibreOffice Writer, you can switch to any other text editor whenever you like.
 After all, you can easily open your documents with that new software, too.<br />
 This is a different story with Word.
 Word only fully supports a Closed-Source document format.
-No other text processor fully supports that file format.
+No other text editor fully supports that file format.
 Though there are some ways of converting Word documents to the OpenDocument format, that process does not support all features (e.g., text might be misaligned).
 This is called *vendor lock-in*:
 The vendor, i.e., Microsoft, locks you into using Word because switching is harder than it should be.